WHAT DOES A CARPENTER DO?

 WHEN AND WHERE IS THE PROGRAM OFFERED?

-- attend current school to complete other courses on Day 2’s
+- Students attend current school to complete other graduation courses during the mornings

 HOW DO I REGISTER?